 For students at the sophomore level or above who wish to arrange a practicum in a laboratory or appropriate business learning environment in computer science.
-Prerequisites: 15 hours of related coursework, grade point average consistent with departmental graduation requirements, and permission of the instructor.
-Note: No more than 9 credit hours combined total for this practicum, any internship, or any independent study may be counted toward the major.
+Prerequisites: 15 hours of related coursework,

-CSI 300 COMPUTER ORGANIZATION AND ARCHITECTURE
+CSI 300 COMPUTER ORGANIZATION AND ARCHITECTURE (3)

 This course concentrates on the relationship between computing hardware and machine language instruction sets as well as introductory digital electronics.
 The course examines logic gates, machine language and assembly language.
 Students will also study digital electronics, computer circuit design with small and medium scale integrated circuits.
 Several computer systems and microprocessors are used as examples.
 Prerequisite: CSI 230.
 Annually, Fall.